team-finders/lost-and-found-app/README.md

 ##### DELETE (destroy)
 to /api/items/:id?
 Uses the s3Remove function to reference an item by its ID to remove the associated image from its particular bucket.
 We receive a 204 status code upon successful deletion of an item.

+## TWILIO

+##### POST
+/api/sms Creates our messages to the user for successful matching of an item to its user.
+Sends a 200 status code for successfully sending the SMS.

 ---------------

 ## Load Tests